minekube/gate-plugin-template/README.md

 To create a new Gate plugin, follow these steps:

-1. Replace `MyPlugin` in `main.go` and `plugin.yml` with the name of your plugin.
+1. Create a new package in the `plugins` directory.
-2. Implement your plugin's functionality in the `main.go` file.
+2. Implement your plugin's functionality in the `plugins/xyz/xyz.go` file.
+3. Add your plugin to the `proxy.Plugins` slice in `gate.go`.
-3. Build and run your plugin.
+4. Build and run Gate with: `go run .`

 <p align="right">(<a href="#readme-top">back to top</a>)</p>